nirayka/allthatjazz/README.md

 ## Contributing

 If you'd like to contribute something to the jazz archive, please [click here](https://nirayka.github.io/allthatjazz/contribute.html).
-If you'd like to contribute something to the project, please contact me using the information below, because honestly I'm not _that_ well-versed in dealing with pull requests.
+If you'd like to contribute something to the project, please contact me using the information below.